-The Director of ABC would be allowed to issue a common consumption area permit, which allows for the consumption of alcohol in any area designated by such permit, to the city or county, or any one person who is a Kansas resident or an organization whose principal place of business is in Kansas and has been approved by the respective city or county, in accordance with the rules and regulations adopted by the Secretary of Revenue.
+The Director of ABC would be allowed to issue common consumption area permits in accordance with rules and regulations adopted by the Secretary of Revenue, to allow for the consumption of alcohol in any area designated by such permit, to the city or county, or to any one person who is a Kansas resident or an organization whose principal place of business is in Kansas and has been approved by the respective city or county.
 Applications for a common consumption area permit would be submitted to the Director of ABC and would be subject to the following requirements:

-- A copy of any ordinance or resolution establishing a common consumption area must be submitted; - A non-refundable permit fee of \$100 must accompany the application, and all such fees must be remitted to the State Treasurer and deposited in the State General Fund; and - Permits are to be issued for a period not to exceed one year, and are not transferable or assignable.
+A copy of any ordinance or resolution establishing a common consumption area must be submitted;

+A non-refundable permit fee of \$100 must accompany the application, and all such fees must be remitted to the State Treasurer and deposited in the State General Fund; and

+Permits are to be issued for a period not to exceed one year, and are not transferable or assignable.

 The bill would allow any licensee adjacent to or located within a common consumption area to request permission, using forms prescribed by the Director of ABC, to participate in a common consumption area for the duration of the common consumption area permit.
-If permission is received, the licensee may allow its legal patrons to remove alcoholic liquor purchased from the licensee into the common consumption area if the beverage is served in a container that displays the licensee's trade name, logo, or other identifying mark unique to the licensee.
+If permission is received, the bill would allow the licensee to allow its legal patrons to remove alcoholic liquor purchased from the licensee into the common consumption area if the beverage is served in a container that displays the licensee's trade name, logo, or other identifying mark unique to the licensee.